awsdocs/amazon-connect-admin-guide/doc_source/real-time-metrics-definitions.md

 ## Error<a name="error-real-time"></a>

 A count of agents in Error state\.
+An agent is included in this metric if they miss a call or reject a chat/task \(most common\)\.
+They could also be counted if there is a connection failure\.

 In the [GetCurrentMetricData ](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetCurrentMetricData.html) API, this metric is `AGENTS_ERROR`\.